voyagermesh/voyager/docs/setup/install/troubleshoting.md

 ## Installing in GKE Cluster

 If you are installing Voyager on a GKE cluster, you will need cluster admin permissions to install Voyager operator.
-Run the following command to grant admin permision to the cluster.
+Run the following command to grant admin permission to the cluster.

 ```bash
 $ kubectl create clusterrolebinding "cluster-admin-$(whoami)" \